The Foundations (Jersey) Law was sanctioned by the Privy Council on 10 June 2009 and came into force on 17 July 2009.

-All Jersey foundations are required to have a guardian, and the initial guardian is identified in the regulations, which will also provide for matters of succession and remuneration (if any).
-The guardian cannot be a member of the council unless he is also a founder or the qualified member of the council.
+All Jersey foundations are required to have a guardian, and the initial guardian is to be identified in the regulations, which will also provide for matters of succession and remuneration (if any).
+The guardian is not able to be a member of the council unless he is also a founder or the qualified member of the council.

-A foundation need not have beneficiaries, and may be established solely for a particular purpose.
-Where there are beneficiaries, they have no interest in the assets of the foundation and are not owed any fiduciary or analogous duty by the foundation or by the members of the council, the guardian or any other person appointed under the regulations.
+A foundation does not need to have beneficiaries, and may be established solely for a particular purpose.
+Where there are beneficiaries, they will have no interest in the assets of the foundation and will not be owed any fiduciary or analogous duty by the foundation or by the members of the council, the guardian or any other person appointed under the regulations.

-However, if a beneficiary becomes entitled to receive a benefit from the foundation but does not receive the same, he can apply to the Royal Court for the foundation to be ordered to provide the benefit.
+If a beneficiary becomes entitled to receive a benefit from the foundation but does not receive the same, he/she can apply to the Royal Court for the foundation to be ordered to provide the benefit.

 Unless required by the charter or regulations, a foundation is not obliged to provide any beneficiary with information relating to the administration, assets or the carrying out of the objects of the foundation.

 Administrative Matters and Record Keeping